What Are Liberty Dollars?

 Isn’t It Against The Law To Use Liberty Dollars?

-No. Liberty Dollars are Paper Warehouse Receipts giving you title to a commodity equal to a specific volume of .999 Fine Silver and stored for you in our own or a third party's facilities and may be lawfully traded for goods or services.
+No. Liberty Dollars are Digital or Paper Warehouse Receipts giving you title to a commodity equal to a specific volume of .999 Fine Silver and stored for you in our own or a third party's facilities and may be lawfully traded for goods or services.
 Silver Specie, the actual silver rounds or bars, however, are prohibited from direct use in commerce by law, and this was the case made by the government against Bernard von NotHaus and the original Liberty Dollar.
 This is why LDFA does not offer any silver rounds that are designed to be used as money.

 Is LDFA An Investment Counselor or Broker?